 - To provide recognition to individuals who have demonstrated leadership and continuous dedication in the field of groundwater management;

-- To provide recognition for unique contributions to the field of groundwater management, and, To provide recognition to GRA (as an organization) whose mission is dedicated to resource management that protects and improves groundwater through education and technical leadership.
+- To provide recognition for unique contributions to the field of groundwater management, and provide recognition to GRA (as an organization) whose mission is dedicated to resource management that protects and improves groundwater through education and technical leadership.

 Previous Lifetime Achievement Award recipients include: